 - Q: Can a Florida Community Association (“Association”) Take a Unit Owner’s Rental Income?

 - A: The short answer is YES, but only under certain circumstances.
 An Association may collect a unit owner’s rental income directly from the Tenant if the unit owner landlord is delinquent on monthly/ quarterly maintenance dues and assessments due to the Association.

-Pursuant to Florida Statutes, Section 718.116(11), if a unit is occupied by a Tenant and the unit owner is delinquent on dues and assessments due and owing to the Association, the Association may send a written letter to the Tenant that the Tenant pay to the Association all future monthly rental payments until the delinquency is paid in full.
-The Tenant has an affirmative obligation to make all the monthly rental payments, pursuant to the Residential Lease, to the Association instead of the unit owner.
+Pursuant to Florida Statutes, Section 718.116(11), if a condominium unit is occupied by a Tenant and the unit owner landlord is delinquent on maintenance dues and special assessments due and owing to the Association, the Association may send a written notice letter to the Tenant that the Tenant is to pay rents directly to the Association until the delinquency is paid in full by the unit owner landlord.
+The Tenant has an affirmative obligation to make all the monthly rental payments, required under their residential lease agreement directly to the Association instead of their unit owner landlord.

-You may be interested in seeing some of our other legal posts on Florida Associations.
-For your convenience, Please see links below.
+You may be interested in seeing some of our other legal posts on Florida Community Associations.
+For your convenience, please see links below.

-Association Legal Blog Links
+Community Association Legal Blog Links